rafaelcneves/rafaelcneves.github.io/PULL_REQUEST_TEMPLATE.md

-Short description of what this resolves :
+Short description of what this resolves:

-Changes prosed in this pull request :
+Changes prosed in this pull request:

 -
 -